CodeSteak/hs_app/Readme.md

 # HS APP

-This is a Timetable + Canteenplan for the Hochschule Offenburg for your Terminal.
+All your need for Hochschule Offenburg for your terminal.